kt3k/subclass/README.md

 # subclassjs v1.3.0

-> Easy simple class inheritance tool for es5 or above.
+> Easy simple class inheritance tool, just works perfect in es5.

+> For those who don't like to use "compilers" but like to use `class`.

 - Class definition by a **function**:zap:, not by an object.
 - `instanceof` works.